SuaveAnalyst/microcenter-stakeholder-report/README.md

 **"The distribution of weekly_sales is right-skewed for both groups, but the Promo group shows more high-end outliers.
 This suggests that main page promotions not only boost average sales but can also trigger occasional spikes in demand."**

   ![Promo Impact](05_promotion_vs_weekly_sales.png)

+  **"The bar chart shows the average weekly sales for both promoted and non-promoted products.
+Products featured on the main page had nearly twice the average weekly sales compared to those that weren’t promoted.
+This provides a clear indication that promotional placement has a positive impact on overall sales performance."**

 Vendor & SKU Performance
  * 2.)
 Which vendors consistently provide top-performing products?